 New Play Dramaturgy, Advanced Playwriting Workshop, Professional Development Workshop, Entrepreneurship in the Performing Arts, Playwriting III, Playwright/Director Colloquium.

 What do you enjoy most about being a part of the UT Theatre and Dance community?

 The energy, leadership, passion and vision of our students.
 I learn from them and am inspired by them every day.
 And a faculty that is the best of the best.

 What is your favorite thing about Austin?

-The people, the weather, the do-it-yourself vibe o the city, the fact that dogs are welcome on patios, Barton Springs, and the fact that Rude Mechs live and work here.
+The people, the weather, the do-it-yourself vibe of the city, the fact that dogs are welcome on patios, Barton Springs and the fact that Rude Mechs live and work here.
 Austinites are some of the most authentic and genuine people I've ever met.